lauragates1214/python-programming-algorithms/README.md

 *Simulates a sports tournament.*
 <br><br>
 Implementation details for my contribution to code:
-- reads team data from csv file provided in command line into program's memory as dictionaries and appends to list
+- reads team data from csv file provided in command line into memory as dictionaries and appends to list, with input validation
 - simulates a tournament, repeatedly simulating rounds until left with one team.

-**Problem Set 5: Speller**
-*Implements a dictionary's functionality.
-Spell-checks a file, using hash table, after loading a dictionary of words from disk into memory (implemented in dictionary.c).
-Prototypes for functions defined in dictionary.h.
-Texts for spell-checking in /texts.*
+**CS50x Problem Set 6: DNA**<br>
+*Identifies a person based on their DNA.*
 <br><br>
-Implementation details for my contribution to code (dictionary.c):
+Implementation details for my contribution to code:
-- implements, in order, load, hash, size, check, and unload as efficiently as possible using a hash table in such a way that TIME IN load, TIME IN check, TIME IN size, and TIME IN unload are all minimized.
-- uses hash function written by me.
+- requires as its first command-line argument the name of a CSV file containing the STR counts for a list of individuals and as its second command-line argument the name of a text file containing the DNA sequence to identify, with input validation
+- opens csv file and DNA sequence and reads contents into memory
+- if the DNA STR counts match exactly with any of the individuals in the CSV file, prints out the name of the matching individual.

+**CS50x Problem Set 6: Cash**<br>
+*Prompts the user for the number of cents that a customer is owed and then prints the smallest number of coins with which that change can be made.*
+<br><br>
+I also wrote it in C as part of CS50x Problem Set 1 (see Harvard-CS50-labs-problemsets-C repository).

+**CS50x

 ---